kenneth1870/JavaScript30/README.md

 ### Day 9: 26 Jun 2018
 Learned few useful Dev tools tricks.
 Debugging JavaScript code is so much fun, easy and colorful now.

+### Day 10: 27 Jun 2018
+Learned a user-friendly feature used by popular email clients.

+Tool Found: It's so easy now to convert our ES5 code into readable ES6 using [lebab.io](https://lebab.io/try-it)